| 4 minutes read | Level: Intermediate | Last Updated: October 2025 |

 - Any variable created and saved can be used to make decisions within a

-. - Writing the correct syntax for a
+Split By custom expression. - Writing the correct syntax for a

-requires some coding knowledge.
+Split By expressionrequires some coding knowledge.
 If you have specific requirements or need help crafting the right expression, please reach out to us on Discord.
 We’ll be happy to share the exact syntax tailored to your needs.